MasterKale/SimpleWebAuthn-homepage/docs/simplewebauthn/philosophy.md

 title: Philosophy
 ---

-WebAuthn is a browser API that enables the use of physical, cryptographically-secure hardware "authenticators" to provide stronger replacements to passwords or 2FA.
+WebAuthn is a browser API that empowers us all to secure our accounts with a user-friendly experience powered by public-key cryptography.

 Website back ends that wish to leverage this technology must be set up to do two things: